Medically reviewed by Drugs.com. Last updated on Aug 17, 2023.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Glaucoma—Use with caution.
 May make these conditions worse.

 - Mental illness—Use is not recommended in patients with these conditions.

 Proper use of levodopa

-Take levodopa exactly as directed and when symptoms of an OFF period start to return.
+Take this medicine exactly as directed and when symptoms of an OFF period start to return.
 It is important that you do not stop using your medicine unless ordered by your doctor.
 It is also important not to start using other medicines for your Parkinson's disease without first talking with your doctor.

-Levodopa should come with a patient information leaflet and patient instructions.
+This medicine should come with a patient information leaflet and patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 The capsules are for inhalation only and should be used with the inhaler.
 Do not swallow or open the capsule.

 Do not use any capsule that looks crushed, damaged, or wet.

 - Your hands should be clean and dry when using the inhaler and capsules.